GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 }
 ```

 We recommend using PNG files, but other file formats are allowed, except for SVG files.
-Need help
-designing your extension icons?
-Check out the [icon guidelines and best practices][cws-icons].

 {% Details %}
 {% DetailsSummary %}